-The first thing we’d flag here is, if you are making people redundant who have been with your business for a long period of time then, it could be quite expensive and a cash drain on your business.
+The first thing we’d flag here is, if you are making people redundant who have been with your business for a long period of time then it could be quite expensive and there will be a cash requirement in relation to redundancy payments.
 It’s worth using the government redundancy pay calculator to check the statutory redundancy payments for your employees – you may be unpleasantly surprised!
 Another thing to remember is notice periods.
 Not all employers are aware that, regardless of what notice period is stated in a contract, statutory notice will apply when making redundancies.
 It’s very normal for people to have a contract that states that notice is one month from each side but this does not comply with UK legislation.
 Statutory notice is one week per year of service so make sure you take this into consideration when doing your calculations.

 If you need to reduce costs quickly, then redundancy is unlikely to deliver what you need.
-Instead, you could consider negotiating salary reductions with employees, or look for any other areas of your business where you could cut back.
+Instead, you could consider negotiating salary reductions with employees, or look for other cost reduction measure that you could implement.

 4. What are the alternatives to redundancy if I need to re-structure?

 As businesses grow and change the skills and types of people required will also evolve.
-There can come a time when the people that you have just aren’t the right people to take your business forward and you need to work out what to do.
+There can come a time when the people that you have just don’t have the right skills to take your business forward and you need to work out what to do.

 You should consider whether the employees can be trained in the skills and behaviours that you need.
 Whilst it can be tempting to take an “out with the old, in with the new approach” you should not undervalue the corporate knowledge that your existing team have.
 Considering whether there are ways to turn them into the people you need, be that by re-training them or by having some direct conversations regarding their behaviours, is the right thing to do.